-Procedures: We interviewed the Director of Finance in order to understand procedures for monitoring project expenditures and SPLOST budget amounts.
+Procedures: We interviewed management in order to understand procedures for monitoring project expenditures and SPLOST budget amounts.
 Documentation was examined during the testing in order to verify monitoring procedures were in place and being followed by management.

 Objective #3: Determine whether there is an effective means of monitoring program performance within a projected timeline, to evaluate the validity of expenditures, and to evaluate the timely completion of each project.